-Files with a .txt, .asc, .csv extension are interpreted as comma delimited, while files with a .tab extension are interpreted as tab delimited by default.
+Files with a .txt, .asc, or .csv extension are interpreted as comma delimited, while files with a .psv extension are interpreted as pipe delimited and files with a .tsv or .tab extension are interpreted as tab delimited by default.
 Any file with one of these extensions is interpreted as a text file table even if it doesn't contain tabular data.
 If you try to display a text file that doesn't contain tabular data, the data is displayed as a table if possible, or an error occurs.
 To avoid the error, ensure that delimited text files have a .csv or .tab extension to differentiate text files with delimited data from unformatted text files.

 The first row of a text file can contain the column headings, and the subsequent rows can contain coordinates and attributes.
 Use commas or tabs to delineate the columns.
 The following is an example of a comma-delimited text file: